Secure CheckoutPersonal information is secured with SSL technology.

 Priming-Mediated Stress and Cross-Stress Tolerance in Crop Plants provides the latest, in-depth understanding of the molecular mechanisms associated with the development of stress and cross-stress tolerance in plants.
 Plants growing under field conditions are constantly exposed, either sequentially or simultaneously, to many abiotic or biotic stress factors.
-But they have developed unique strategies to respond to ever-changing environmental conditions, enabling them to monitor their surroundings and adjust their metabolic systems to maintain homeostasis.
-Recently, priming mediated stress and cross-stress tolerance (i.e. greater tolerance to a second stronger stress after exposure to a different, milder primary stress) has attracted considerable interest with the scientific community as a potential means of stress management and for producing stress-resistant crops to aid with global food security.
+As a result, many plants have developed unique strategies to respond to ever-changing environmental conditions, enabling them to monitor their surroundings and adjust their metabolic systems to maintain homeostasis.
+Recently, priming mediated stress and cross-stress tolerance (i.e., greater tolerance to a second, stronger stress after exposure to a different, milder primary stress) have attracted considerable interest within the scientific community as potential means of stress management and for producing stress-resistant crops to aid global food security.

-Priming-Mediated Stress and Cross-Stress Tolerance in Crop Plants comprehensively reviews the physiological, biochemical and molecular basis of these phenomena, allowing researchers to develop strategies to enhance crop productivity under stressful conditions and to better utilize natural resources.
-The book is a valuable asset for plant and agriculture scientists in corporate or government environments, as well as educators and advanced students looking to promote future research into plant stress tolerance.
+Priming-Mediated Stress and Cross-Stress Tolerance in Crop Plants comprehensively reviews the physiological, biochemical, and molecular basis of cross-tolerance phenomena, allowing researchers to develop strategies to enhance crop productivity under stressful conditions and to utilize natural resources more efficiently.
+The book is a valuable asset for plant and agricultural scientists in corporate or government environments, as well as educators and advanced students looking to promote future research into plant stress tolerance.

-- Provides comprehensive information for plant breeders developing new stress tolerant crop varieties
+- Provides comprehensive information for developing multiple stress-tolerant crop varieties

-- Includes in-depth, physiological, biochemical and molecular information
+- Includes in-depth physiological, biochemical, and molecular information associated with cross-tolerance

-- Includes color images and diagrams for effective communication of key concepts
+- Presents color images and diagrams for effective communication of key concepts

-Researchers and advanced in crop productivity enhancement and developing plants tolerant to multiple abiotic and biotic stressors
+Researchers who study advances in crop productivity enhancement and develop plants tolerant to multiple abiotic and biotic stressors

 1. Priming mediated stress and cross-stress tolerance in plants: concepts and opportunities

-2. Physiology and Molecular Mechanisms in Cross-regulation of Biotic-Abiotic Stress Responses
+2. Plant physiology and Molecular Mechanisms in Cross-regulation of Biotic-Abiotic Stress Responses

-5. Induction of plant tolerance to biotic stresses by priming with natural compounds: possible mechanisms
+5. Induced resistance to biotic stress in plants by natural compounds: Possible mechanisms

-6. Induction of plant resistance to biotic stress by priming with β-aminobutyric acid (BABA) and its effect in nitrogen-fixing nodule development
+6. Induction of plant resistance to biotic stress by priming with β-aminobutyric acid (BABA) and its effect on nitrogen-fixing nodule development

-7. Water stress memory and subsequent water stress tolerance in plants
+7. Drought stress memory and subsequent drought stress tolerance in plants

 8. Reactive nitrogen species mediated cross-stress tolerance in plants